-Notice that for arbitrary {\it rational} functions $A$, $B$, and $X$, if one defines a primitive solution of \eqref{1} as a solution satisfying \eqref{con} and extends the definition of an elementary transformation by allowing $U$ and $V$ to be rational as well, then Lemma \ref{25} remains valid (for more details, see \cite{rec}, \cite{lattes}).
+Notice that for arbitrary rational functions $A$, $B$, and $X$, Lemma \ref{25} remains valid if one defines a primitive solution of \eqref{1} as a solution satisfying \eqref{con} and extends the definition of an elementary transformation by allowing $U$ and $V$ to be rational as well (for more details, see \cite{rec}, \cite{lattes}).